Your first tab and the last homepage you’ll ever need.

 Statistical Meta & Potatoes

 In plain english, my research focused on how people browsed the web, how tab browsing was more prevalent to certain younger demographics, how the majority of search engine traffic is refinding the same information over and over (figure below), and how search behaviour is shifting away from traditional search engines.
-For example within Amazon (vertical search), as opposed to Googling a product followed by the term “amazon” (horizontal).
-There is so much more to mention but these are but a taste of data delved into.

 These may not sound mind blowing but if you see how they intersect in the rhizome they paint an insightful picture of opportunity.